3djake/brookshear-simulator/README.md

 gcc brookshear-simulator.c -o brookshear-simulator

-Type the name of the program followed by the filename
+Using the prgram is simple, type the name of the program followed by the filename containing the brookshear instructions

 ./brookshear-simulator examples/brookshear5